relateddigital/visilabs-android/README.md

 #### Note that:

-If you do not use AndroidX, you may use  [Visilabs Module - Support library](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3-module-supportlibrary).
+If you do not use AndroidX, you may use  [Visilabs Module - (Support Library)](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3-module-supportlibrary).
 But we will not contribute support library in the future.
 This is our last supported version.

 For use this module,
 - Please download module